Laporta says Koeman will keep job as Barcelona coach

 “He decided to become Barcelona’s coach in a moment of extreme difficulty for the club both on the field and in the boardroom,” Laporta said.
 “It is complicated, the results are not good.
 But I ask our fans to keep their faith in our coach; he deserves it and he believes in this team.”

-As a coach, Koeman has had to weather the club’s financial crisis caused by the mismanagement of Laporta’s predecessors and the pandemic.
+As a coach, Koeman has had to weather the club’s financial crisis caused by the poor management of Laporta’s predecessors and the pandemic.
 The collapse in revenues and ballooning debt forced Barcelona to let Lionel Messi go and get rid of other players, including Antoine Griezmann, this summer.

 Laporta’s relationship with the 58-year-old Koeman, however, has never been ideal.
 Laporta actively sought to replace him last offseason, only to finally decide to keep him on.